 - Health Benefits: Master Gardener programs increase the safety and health of residents of the community through public education on appropriate use of pesticides.
 Access Benefits: Master Gardener programs provide Minnesota’s vulnerable populations, such as children, the elderly and people with disabilities, with increased access to meaningful, multi-skill, community focused activities.

 - Research Benefits: Master Gardener programs increase residents’ access to University of Minnesota Extension through their broad and continuous public presence and referrals to other Extension services.
 The programs increase residents’ access to tax-supported University of Minnesota research-based information.
 Master Gardners help educate Hennepin County residents with the latest horticultural information from the University of Minnesota.

 What do Master Gardeners Provide Hennepin County?

 These hours of service support the University of Minnesota Extension Master Gardener Program’s mission of educating the public with research-based information on the best practices in consumer horticulture and environmental stewardship.
-Putting these hours into perspective, Master Gardener volunteers provided the full-time employee equivalency of almost 9 full-time workers!
-This also works out to an average of 60 hours per active volunteer — over double the annual requirement of 25 hours per volunteer.
-According to Independent Sector, $21.79 per hour is the 2011 figure for the monetary contribution of volunteer hours.
-Therefore, Hennepin County Master Gardener volunteer efforts in 2011 had an estimated monetary value of $400,414.
+Putting these hours into perspective, Master Gardener volunteers provided the full-time employee equivalency of almost 12 full-time workers!
+This also works out to an average of 79 hours per active volunteer — more than triple the annual requirement of 25 hours per volunteer.
+According to Independent Sector, $23.07 per hour is the 2014 figure for the estimated monetary contribution of volunteer hours.
+Therefore, Hennepin County Master Gardener volunteer efforts in 2015 had an estimated monetary value of $593,614.